Informed Debate Community Social Justice

 Fun social events and service days

-Give to the Scholars program
+Give to the Scholars Program

 Your gift will help Wayne Morse Scholars reach their maximum potential.
-With the help of our generous donors, Wayne Morse Scholars are able to particpate in field trips, internships, and valuable leadership workshops, and other experiences that encourage their development into well-informed and seasoned leaders.
+With the help of our generous donors, Wayne Morse Scholars are able to participate in field trips, internships, and valuable leadership workshops, and other experiences that encourage their development into well-informed and seasoned leaders.